gildor2/UEViewer/README.md

 ### Windows 64-bit
 Despite we're providing only 32-but builds of UModel, it is possible to compile it for 64-bit platform.
 To do that, you should change a variable in *build.sh*: *PLATFORM* should be changed from `vc-win32` to `vc-win64`.
-Also 64-bit build could be initiated with *--64* option for *build.sh*.
+Also 64-bit build could be initiated with launching *build.sh --64*.

-Please note that 64-bit SDL2.dll is not present in this git repository, you should download this library by yourself.

 ### Linux
 This system has everything what is required for build by default.
 You'll only need to install SDL2 development package (and of course gcc).
 To build UModel, simply execute the following command from terminal